Zyzonix/MontSy/README.md

 $ git clone https://github.com/Zyzonix/MontSy.git
 $ cd MontSy/
 ```
-Before you can start entering the setup, you have to insert the correct paths to the system service file.
+Before you can start entering the setup, it is required to insert the correct paths to the system service file.
 Proceed as shown below:
 ```
 $ cd static
 $ nano montsy.service
 ```
-Now insert the correct paths of the software and python (if Python is not installed, the installer will do this for you, then you can leave everything until the first space, so how it is) in line 6 after ExecStart=.
+Now insert the correct paths of the software and python (if Python is not installed, the installer will do this for you, then you can leave everything until the first space as it is) in line 6 after ExecStart=.
 It is also required to enter a correct working directory in line 7.
-(Directory where the software will be executed)
+(Directory = the direcetory where the software will be executed)

 Close the Nano-editor with **ctrl+x** and save the file through typing **Y + Enter**.